Dorlmo/myblog/README.md

-This is just a blog
+Just a noob learning and coding